The 5th Element (Tynisha Keli album): Singles

-"The 5th Element" was released to iTunes Japan on August 17, 2010.
-The hard copy version of the album hit Japanese Stores distributed by Warner Japan on August 25.
-The album also hit iTunes in the United States, and Europe on August 25, 2010.
+The 5th Element was released digitally in Japan on August 17, 2010.
+The Japanese physical edition and the international digital release was released on August 25.
 The Japanese edition of the album features collaborations by Japanese artist Coma Chi "Love Hurts", and Jay'ed "The Right Way".
 The US edition does not include these versions of those songs.
-Also on the US edition "Love Hurts" is listed with its original title "Worst Enemy".
+The international digital edition entitles "Love Hurts" under its original title "Worst Enemy".

 On August 25, 2010, Tynisha Keli along with rapper Jay Beretta, and her manager, Tyrrell Bing, appeared on LargeFM's online radio show to launch the album.
 During the show she conducted an in studio interview that was broadcast via webcam on the net.
-They also played four tracks from the album, which included "Heart Break", "How To Love", "Right Here Waiting", and "Live Without You".
+They also played four tracks from the album, which included "Heart Break", "How to Love", "Right Here Waiting", and "Live Without You".

 On September 20, 2010, Tynisha performed at the Shibuya Woman Festival in Japan in support of The 5th Element.
 The set included "Love Hurts", "The Right Way", and "I Wish You Loved Me".
-On September 21, 2010 Tynisha made her very first television appearance in Japan with a performance of "Love Hurts" on the T.V show Waratte Iitomo "It's Okay To Laugh".
+On September 21, 2010 Tynisha made her very first television appearance in Japan with a performance of "Love Hurts" on the T.V show Waratte Iitomo "It's Okay to Laugh".